ssk-d/fireflutter/README.md

   - This protocol message can be useful to display that there is no more messages or this is the first message when user scrolls up to view previous messages.
 - When a user is added, `ChatProtocol.enter` message (with user information) will devlivered to all users and property `users` has the names of the addedusers.
 - When a user leaves a room, `ChatProtocol.leave` message (with user information) will devlivered to all users and property `userName` has the name of the left user.
 - When a user is blocked, `ChatProtocol.block` message will (with user information) devlivered to all users.
 Only moderator can blocks a user and the user's uid will be saved in `{ blockedUsers: [ ... ]}` array.
-And `users` will hold the names of bloked users.
+And `users` property will hold the names of bloked users.
 - When a room is created or a user is added, protocol message will be delivered to newly added users.
 And the room list should be appears on their room list.
 - Blocked users will not be added to the room until moderator remove the user from `{ blockedUsers: [ ... ]}` array.
 - When a user(or a moderator) leaves the room and there is no user left in the room, then that's it.
 The chat room is left as ghost chat room.
 - When a user logs out or logs into another account while listening room list will causes permission error.
 Especially on testing, you would not open chat screen since testing uses several accounts at the same time.
 - Logically, a user can search himself on search screen and begin chat with himself.
 You may add some logic to prevent it if you want.
 - When a user is blocked by moderator, the user received no more messages except the `ChatProtocol.blocked` message.
+- Chat protocol messages should be translated into user's language by the translation functionality.
+You may customise to translate it by yourself.

 - You would code like below to enter a chat room.

   - if `id` (as chat room id) is given, it will enter the chat room and listens all the event of the room.
   - Or if `id` is null, then a room will be created with the `users` of UIDs list.
   - If both of `id` and `users` are null(or empty), then a room will be created without any users except the login user himself.
 He will be alone in the room.
-  - If both of `id` and `users` have value, then, it enters the room if the room of the `id` exists.
-Or it will create a room with the `id` and with the users.
-    - This will be a good option for 1:1 chat.
-If the app only allows 1:1 chat, or the user chats to admin for help, this will be a good option.
-    - The `id` can be an md5 string of the login user's uid(A) and other user's uid(B).
-      - When it creates the room, it will create a room for A and B, and next time A or B try to chat each other again, it will not create a new room.
-Instead, it will use previously created room.

 - If the app must inform new messages to the user when the user is not in room list screen,

-  - The app can listen `my-room-list` collection on app screen (or homescreen)
+  - The app can listen `my-room-list` collection on app screen (or homescreen, or in global space).
   - And when a new message arrives, the app can show snackbar.

 - You may put the logic of the app like below